core-wg/coap-pm/draft-ietf-core-coap-pm.md

 As detailed in {{oscore}}, the option can be of class U, I and E in terms of OSCORE processing.

-Note that it could be possible to make use of one bit in the option to identify the mode.
-In this way two patterns can be defined.

 ## Structure of the PM Option